rflandau/Orv/README.md

 To similar effect, an implementation could hash the record and use that as a unique identifier as long as the hash includes a timestamp.
 Hashing just the address will have the same problem noted above (identical addresses but referring to different service instances).

+If anything, including source information could be tacked onto hop limits; it cannot stand on its own.

-### Processing Differentials
+## Processing Differentials in Rivers

-Rivering is a parallel system; vaultkeepers that choose to support it are taking on an additional processing burden.
+Rivering is a parallel system; Vaultkeepers that choose to support it are taking on an additional processing burden.
+Each pairing creates two new, recurrent heartbeats (one incoming, one outgoing).
+In a constrained environment, this may be prohibitive.

-...

-vaultkeepers that choose to gossip should consider the height or service count of their peers as they are likely (but not guaranteed!) to have similar processing capabilities and therefore less likely to overwhelm their peer.
-For example, rivering two nodes with a height of 1 or 2 is likely safer than rivering a root vaultkeeper and a height 0 vaultkeeper.
+Vaultkeepers that choose to gossip should consider the height or service count of their peers as they are likely (but not guaranteed!) to have similar processing capabilities and therefore less likely to overwhelm their peer.
+For example, rivering two nodes with a height of 1 or 2 is likely safer than rivering a root Vaultkeeper and a height 0 Vaultkeeper.

-...

-Corollary to this is that gossip has the possibility to dramatically increase in packet size (and thus, cycle and memory consumption) at a moment's notice.
+Do note, however, that gossip heartbeats have the possibility to dramatically increase in packet size (and thus, cycle and memory consumption) at a moment's notice.
+Without additional guardrails baked into the river peer to prevent a load of services being registered within a short time frame, there is nothing to stabilize the packet size this peer would send to the VK in question.

-## Gossip Groups (TODO could this be extending to vault categories/groups?)

--- to check that gossip streams only form between related parties, we could introduce the concept of groups
+## Rivers and Height Changes

+While the original design of Orv's rivers demanded they be dissolved when a paired node updates its height (likely by [merging](#merging-vaults)), that no longer seems mandatory.
+It is likely good practice as it will reduce the risks discussed [above](#processing-differentials-in-rivers).

+The only real requirement remains that rivers may not form between a parent and its children.
+As long as this remains false, it is theoretically possibly for rivers to survive merges.

+## Service Groups

+Though we have yet to explore it thoroughly, vaults could be classed into categories or associated with sets of tags to form groupings.
+This would facilitate better client-request targeting (to reduce the likelihood of ferrying a client request all the way to root only to return nothing) and simplify segregated scenarios like multi-tenant hosting platforms.
+Scope-wise, groups could be used at gossip-level to ensure rivers only form between tightly related nodes for better redundancy and robustness (at the cost of breadth) given the cost of rivering or at vault-level to improve vault cohesion.

 ## Token buckets, request fairness, and supernodes